 “But this time around we are the first in the market to launch a new variation of stevia which has helped create a taste closer to

-When it came to the change of name – from
+When it came to the name –

 “We wanted to make it easier for consumers to choose the right Coke for them, the one that best suits their taste, diet, and lifestyle,” Bobbie said.